 Taking travellers firmly off the tourist trail, the Kalu family farmhouse dining experience is something totally unique, giving travellers that raw, authentic Sri Lankan welcome.
 Supporting this business from the grassroots up is something Roshan is particularly passionate about, and Kalu was quick to comment, “We actually didn’t have a place to live before this job, but Roshan gave us enough money so we could build a place to live and have a better life”.
 He continues, “I’ve put all my effort into this so that my family don’t need to worry anymore.”

-For the past 10 years, Roshan, alongside six of our other dedicated Exodus guides, continue to take groups of travellers to the Kalu Farmhouse on our Discover Sri Lanka and Discover Sri Lanka Premium adventures for an authentic village lunch, where most of the produce is locally grown in their surrounding gardens.
+For the past 10 years, Roshan, alongside six of our other dedicated Exodus guides, continue to take groups of travellers to the Kalu Farmhouse on our Discover Sri Lanka and Sri Lanka: Wonders & Wildlife – Premium Adventure for an authentic village lunch, where most of the produce is locally grown in their surrounding gardens.

 Some might say, that jackfruit curry (also known as, “Ambul Polos” in Sinhalese), is a Kalu family speciality.
 This traditional, aromatic Sri Lankan dish is made with fresh, creamy coconut milk, jackfruit and a perfect blend of Kalu-grown curry leaves and spices, which includes coriander, turmeric, garlic cloves and cinnamon – the rest is Chandra’s secret recipe past down from her mother over many generations.
 Other prominent dishes you’ll find in their authentic buffet are steaming hot plates of coconut Dhal curry, Sri Lankan fish curry and chicken curry with roasted cashew nuts.
 Visitors can also smell curry directly from the source, as Kalu grows curry leaves in the forests surrounding his farmhouse, claiming that, “even when it’s raining, our guests walk around the garden with smiling faces.”